Skip to content

 }

-This is implemented via ?url import and url default import option:
+This can be achieved by using ?url import or url default import option:

 import imgUrl from "./image.svg?url";